 1. Széchenyi Baths (Budapest)

 This elegant bathhouse in the center of Budapest’s City Park is the undisputed champ.
 This spa has it all: Grand architecture; indoor and outdoor sections; pools with healthy (read: stinky) minerals, and pools that are all about fun.
 If you go to just one thermal bath in Hungary, start with Széchenyi.
-For my full rundown on the place, see my last blog.
+For details, check out my full rundown on the place.

 2. Hagymatikum Baths (Makó)

 Tucked in the southern fringe of the country, the town of Makó was the birthplace of Imre Makovecz — the inventor of Hungary’s defining postcommunist architectural style.
 Before his death in 2011, Makovecz sprinkled his hometown with priceless examples of his distinctive “Organic” style, including the Hagymatikum Baths.
 This bulging mushroom-shaped hall hides a mind-bending wonderland of hot-water fun.

 In the center of the grand hall, a towering tree trunk stretches up to a starburst skylight in the wood-beam roof.

 A canopy provides cover for the interconnected lower pools — which flow into each other like a lazy river — and also creates a restful upper deck (with napping loungers) where giant Easter Island heads survey the scene.